Instructions for Signing-Up and Updating your SU Alert Account

 What if I change my cell phone provider?

-When you change cell/mobile phone providers but keep your existing mobile number it is considered "ported."
-Depending on the mobile phone provider, it may take up to 30 days for the SUAlert system to be updated.
-During the "ported" time period, you may not receive alerts because the alerts are sent to the old mobile provider, which may not forward them.
-You can, however, log in to your account, click “Services” in the top menu, and change your provider manually.
+When you change cell/mobile phone providers but keep your existing mobile number it is considered “ported.”
+Depending on the mobile phone provider, it may take up to 30 days for the SU Alert system to be updated.
+During the “ported” time period, you may not receive alerts because the alerts are sent to the old mobile provider, which may not forward them.
+You can, however, log in to your account, click “Services” in the top menu, and change your provider manually to correct this.

 To register, you do need to have your cell phone handy.
-Click the link at left for "New User Signup."
+Click the link under the tab for “New User Signup.”
 You will be asked to create your own username and password.
-(Note: this username and password has no relationship to your SU network, webmail or WebXpress username and password).
+(Note: this username and password has no relationship to your SU network, webmail, or WebXpress username and password).
 You will receive a text message that will include a 4-digit validation code.
-You must enter the validation code on the confirmation webpage and hit the "Validate" button.
+You must enter the validation code on the confirmation webpage and hit the “Validate” button.

 What if I do not receive/enter the 4-digit validation code?

 If you do not enter the four-digit validation code, you will not receive alerts.
 To receive alerts, you must login and revalidate your phone.
 If you do not receive the code, you can log into your account, visit the “Services” page, and resend the code.